mozilla/ecosystem-platform/docs/reference/oauth-details.md

 #### Recovering from errors

-At this point, the RP knows the user must authenticate to Firefox Accounts before OAuth codes or access tokens are returned.
+At this point, the RP knows the user must authenticate to Mozilla accounts before OAuth codes or access tokens are returned.
 The RP can generate a new `state` and try again without the `prompt=none` query parameter:

 ```js
 GET https://accounts.firefox.com/authorization?client_id=ea3ca969f8c6bb0d&state=gASDF-3df@A5f&scope=profile&login_hint=conscious.chooser%40mozilla.com